sagivo/blog/_posts/2020-12-21-How-Much-Is-Enough.md

 ---
 layout: post
-title: How Much Is Enough
+title: How much is enough?
 description: (link to the github repo)
 categories: []
 keywords: [lifestyle]